 Kids love chemistry.
 The seemingly magical reactions that happen when you mix two substances captures imaginations and often leaves kids begging for more.
-Chemistry for kids is about making chemistry fun, accessible and real.
-Having done university level chem courses, I can tell you get they get a little heavy and hard, so while kids are young let them play and grow that love of chemistry.
-It will make the tough slogging through those chem labs at the university a lot easier!
-So to help start kids off on the right foot in chemistry, I’ve gathered up some of the best chemistry for kids resources, challenges, activities, books and lessons.
+Chemistry for kids is about making this branch of science fun, accessible and real.
+The best way to foster a love of the sciences is by letting kids play, explore, and grow that love of chemistry.
+To help start kids off on the right foot in chemistry, I’ve gathered up some of the best chemistry for kids resources, challenges, activities, books and lessons.
 Let’s get kids fired up about chemistry!

 CHEMISTRY FOR KIDS

 This list of fun chemistry experiments and activities is designed for kids starting as young as Kindergarten through to Middle School.
 It is not about hardcore chemistry, but instead about making chemistry fun and to engage children’s curiosity and desire to learn the sciences!